samueljacobs98/smart-elevator/client/README.md

 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 If you require a dummy server to be running locally, follow the instructions in the [server repository](../server/README.md).

+## Developer's Notes

+### Assumptions and Design Decisions

+- If the floor the user is on is not a destination of a given lift the lift will not stop at that floor.
+Therefore, if the lift is not currently on the user's floor, it should not be listed on the panel.
+- As there could be multiple panels, it is assumed that the state management of the system is all handled by the backend.
+Ideally, an approach such as a WebSocket would allow live updates to the panels.
+Since the state data is retrieved from the backend via a REST API, a polling approach has been used to update the state of the panel.
+The polling interval is configurable via the `.env` file.
+- As the application is fairly simple, the state management is handled by the `App` component.
+If the application were to grow the Context API or a state management library such as Redux could be used.
+- Likewise, as the application is fairly simple, the `App` component handled most of the logic.
+Again, if the application were to grow, the logic could be moved into separate components.